Hüseyin Bahri Alptekin: Career

+Influence

-In spring 2013 the Istanbul-based platform InEnArt launched in cooperation with SALT Research the online version of Sea Elephant Travel Agency in memory of Hüseyin Bahri Alptekin.
+In spring 2013, the Istanbul-based platform InEnArt launched in cooperation with Salt Research the online version of Sea Elephant Travel Agency in memory of Hüseyin Bahri Alptekin.
 Inspired by Jules Verne's novel Kéraban-le-Têtu, Hüseyin Bahri Alptekin initiated the Sea Elephant Travel Agency with a group of fellow artists and art professionals.
 Following the travels of Jules Verne's stubborn tobacco merchant Kéraban around the coast of the Black Sea, Alptekin intended to gather artists, curators, musicians, architects, historians and scientists to board a boat leaving from Istanbul, following the route of Kéraban and anchoring back in Istanbul again after making a full circle around the Black Sea, stopping at ports of Varna, Constanta, Odessa, Sevastopol, Yalta, Rostov, Novossibirsk, Sochi, Batumi, Trabzon and Sinop.
-The online version displays manifestations, performances and exhibitions that took place in the past, mostly in the name of the Black Sea Project and invites artists and art professionals to participate in an ongoing visual and performing arts laboratorium beyond any border.
+The online version displays manifestations, performances and exhibitions that took place in the past, mostly in the name of the Black Sea Project and invites artists and art professionals to participate in an ongoing visual and performing arts laboratories beyond any border.

+In September 2023, the Istanbul-based gallery galerist were showing the exhibition “Among Friends: One Chapter of a Long Story” curated by Pelin Uran with works by Hüseyin Bahri Alptekin and 16 of his artist friends.
+During Alptekin‘s lifetime, his friends were closely involved in the artist’s constant search for innovation and new inputs.
+His passion for collecting items of daily use and his drift through Istanbul were usually done in company with others.
+Participating artists: Can Altay, Thomas Büsch, Tunç Ali Çam, Grip-in (Ali Cindoruk, Eray Makal, Erhan Muratoğlu), Ayhan Hacıfazlıoğlu, Minna Henriksson & Staffan Jofjell, Şirin İskit, Emre Koyuncuoğlu, Michael Morris, Serkan Özkaya, Camila Rocha, Vahit Tuna and Nalan Yırtmaç.